Dr. Martin Luther King Jr. Holiday Events Ramp Up Before January 20

 City Park to Civic Center Park

-For this combination parade/march, thousands of participants will congregate at the Dr. King memorial in City Park at 9 a.m. for speeches before the marade heads out for Civic Center Park, for cake and a rally.
+For this combination parade/march, thousands of participants will congregate at the Dr. King memorial in City Park at 9 a.m. for speeches before the Marade heads out for Civic Center Park, cake and a rally.
 Find out more here.

 Martin Luther King Jr. Youth Leadership Summit